About

 As a general-purpose bottom layer, DEMETER is currently being extended to soil spectrum and mapping data, fresh food to waste management, and smart aquaculture with edge computing.
 Future work includes pagination-based tracing beyond 8,000 records and AI agent interfaces for automated verification workflows.

-Code: github.com/WhoisHOO/DEMETER (private during review)
+Code: github.com/WhoisHOO/DEMETER (private during review, will be open-sourced upon publication)

 Sourced by: Cho, Y., Yu, Z., & Ampatzidis, Y. DEMETER: An infrastructure for verification-traceable reuse of agricultural data across decentralized environments.
 Under review.